vladigleba/vladigleba.github.io/posts/basics/prayer.md

 God will never force His will upon us, which is why surrender begins with the *willingness* to follow His will.
 It’s a choice we consciously make, giving Him permission to activate His will and power in our lives.

-## What should my prayers be focused on?
+## What should be the focus of prayer?

 > But *seek ye first the kingdom of God, and his righteousness*; and all these things shall be added unto you.
 {% ct 'Matthew 6:33' %}